Grades

 How will I be informed if I am not in good academic standing?

 Academic standing is assessed each year at the end of the Winter term.
-Students will be notified by email when academic standings have been updated and are made available in Connect@MTA.
-Students placed on academic suspension or dismissal will be notified in a letter from the chair of the admissions and re-admissions committee.
-This letter will include information on how to appeal the academic standing.
-Letters are mailed to the summer address on file for the student and should be received by late May.
-The letter will also be sent by email.
+Students will be notified by email when academic standings have been updated and are made available in Self-Service.
+Students placed on academic suspension or dismissal will be notified in a letter sent by email from the chair of the admissions and re-admissions committee.
+The email will include information on how to appeal the academic standing.

 What happens if I am placed on academic probation?